Skip to main content

 SFA Number

-If this parent has been set up to have split family access in TASS.web program Student Admin > Parent Records > Setup Information > Parent Lounge Setup on the 'Split Family Access' tab, enter the SFA Number assigned to their record.
+If this parent has been set up to have split family access in TASS.web Student Admin > Parent Records > Setup Information > Parent Lounge Setup on the 'Split Family Access' tab, enter the SFA Number assigned to their record.

 The program will check that this is a valid Parent Code/SFA combination.